Iceman8911/bandwidth-saver/README.md

 Using both the observational `webRequest` and the `Performance API`, the bandwidth consumed by requested assets can be measured *mostly* accurately.

+Statistics are stored per day for at most 90 days of use, beyond that, older entries get combined into a total sum, to prevent unbounded growth (and especially because data that old won't have much use).

 ### Why use both of them?

 - `webRequest` doesn't help here if the request is lacking the `Content-Length` header.